-A herbivorous fish’s diet consists of plants, algae, vegetables and fruits.
-Unlike a carnivorous fish, they don’t have a true stomach; instead their intestine breaks down the food.
+A herbivorous fish’s diet consists of plants, algae, vegetables, and fruits.
+Unlike carnivorous fish, they don’t have a true stomach; instead, their intestine breaks down the food.
 For this reason they need to eat more frequently.

 They have flat teeth which helps them to grind food before they swallow.
 Examples of herbivores include surgeonfish and parrotfish.